SpeedifyPress/SpeedifyPress/README.md

 **Separate Caches**

-*Devices & users*
+*Devices*

 Allows you to create separate caches for:

-- Logged in users, by user role.
-Note that logged in users with the same role will see the same content, unless you use *Bypass URLs* to prevent that.
 - Mobile users.
 Use this if mobile users are shown a different site (rather than a responsive site)
+- Cookies
+- Logged in users, by user role.
+Note that logged in users with the same role will see the same content, unless you use *Bypass URLs* to prevent that or exclude certain page areas from caching.

+*Logged in users (BETA)*

+This BETA feature allows you to exclude certain areas from logged-in caching.
+The options work as follows:

+- Area.
+Use a CSS selector to define the area or areas of the page not to be cached
+- Skeleton.
+Area will be hidden with a skeleton while they are loaded in.
+Choose the skeleton type to use.
+- Delay JS Execution.
+Selecting this option will ensure that any JS applied to the replacement areas will run properly, as all JS will only run after the swap.
+Will only work is Delay JS is enabled for the page.

 **Filters**